SimonJThompson/nowPlaying/README.md

 nowPlaying
 ==========

-nowPlaying is a PHP class for displaying currently playing tracks.
+nowPlaying is a PHP class for displaying currently playing tracks on Last.FM.

-It currently only supports last.fm, but I hope to expand it and add additional services.

 Usage
 =======